SAP-samples/cloud-cf-espm/README.md

 ```
 cf cs xsuaa application espm-uaa -c xs-security.json
 ```
+> *Note:* Make sure the application name used in the xs-security.json is unique.

 2. If you are using a SAP Cloud Platfrom Cloudfoundry trial account then create the  HANA service following the below command
 ```